 eeBLUE Blog Series: Watershed Chronicles

 The NOAA Office of Education and NAAEE partnered to increase environmental and science literacy among NOAA’s partners and external networks.
-During this five-year partnership that was supported by the U.S. Department of Education, NOAA and NAAEE worked together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
-These grants supported programming for a total of 100 local 21st Century Community Learning Centers (21st CCLC) sites and their students.
-The 30 selected projects served 18 states, ranging from Alaska to Florida.
+During this partnership that was supported by the U.S. Department of Education, NOAA and NAAEE worked together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
+These grants supported programming for 42 selected projects in more than 100 local 21st Century Community Learning Centers (21st CCLC) sites, ranging from Alaska to Florida.

 Hear directly from the Watershed STEM Grantees as they implemented their projects, adapted to challenges, and worked collaboratively toward a blue planet.
 Read about their journey!